compoundingeffects/bigpictureschool/architecture.md

 When you strip architecture down to its basics, three core elements emerge:

-- **Structure** — This is the physical skeleton of a building.
+- **Structure**.
+This is the physical skeleton of a building.
 It's what keeps the whole thing from falling down, using materials and engineering to hold up against gravity and weather.

-- **Space** — This refers to the actual areas created inside and around a building.
+- **Space**.
+This refers to the actual areas created inside and around a building.
 Architects think carefully about the size of rooms, how they connect to each other, and how people will move through them.
 A cramped hallway feels very different from a wide, open gallery — and that difference is entirely by design.

-- **Experience** — This is how a building makes you *feel*.
+- **Experience**.
+This is how a building makes you *feel*.
 The way sunlight streams through a window, the echo of footsteps in a marble lobby, the warmth of wooden walls — all of these sensory details are part of what an architect shapes.

 ## Do buildings follow form or function?